 Sports and Personal Interests

 Claire first fell in love with running as a member of her high school’s cross-country running team.
 Many years later, she rediscovered her love of the sport when she realized that her greatest strength – and passion – was in distance running.
 Over the last 20+ years, Claire has competed in numerous solo and team events from the 5km to 50-mile distance.
-She particularly enjoys trail running and thus far has completed three trail ultra marathons (The North Face DC 50k, UTHC 65k, and JFK 50 mile races) and countless shorter races.
+She particularly enjoys trail running and has completed a number of trail ultras (including The North Face DC 50k, UTHC 65k, JFK 50, and the Rodeo Valley 50k) along with countless shorter races.
 Claire also has competed in numerous road marathons, including two Boston-Qualifying times.
 Other running accomplishments include finishing the Boston Marathon in 2013 and 2014, placing 2nd in the female relay division at the 2016 Big Sur International Marathon, and winning 1st place in the female relay division at the 2013 NYC Triathlon (2nd place in 2014 and 2015).

 Claire has two young girls (2 and 5 years old), so "free time" is a luxury...but she still loves to experiment in the kitchen and race locally when she is able.
-You can read more about her pre-baby running and food adventures in her blog, The Fight and Flight Response, and stay current with her more recent adventures on social media (Twitter/Instagram/Facebook: @eatforendurance) as well as through her sports nutrition Podcast.
+You can read more about her pre-baby running and food adventures in her (now inactive) blog, The Fight and Flight Response, and stay current with her more recent adventures on social media (Instagram/Facebook: @eatforendurance) as well as through her nutrition-focused Podcast.